-Jack and Jerry Travelstead Endowed Scholarship
+Jack and Jerry Travelstead Endowed Scholarship Given to a student who exhibits financial need.

-Thelma Tschudy and Clarence Tschudy Scholarship

-Given to students from Aviston or Clinton County (IL) who possess a good academic record.
+Thelma Tschudy and Clarence Tschudy Scholarship Given to students from Aviston or Clinton County (IL) who possess a good academic record.
 Secondary preference shall be given to non-traditional students and students with children.